Who is Guatemala Ties for?

 - Next stop: Panajachel.
-Along the way stop at Reserva Atitlan where nature’s beauty surrounds you.
+Along the way stop at Reserva Atitlán where nature’s beauty surrounds you.
 You are invited to take in the beauty while sipping a cold drink.
 Or you may opt to zipline or hike.

-- Take pictures of the beautiful Lake Atitlán, situated between Tolimán and San Pedro volcanoes.
+- Set sail on beautiful Lake Atitlán, situated between Tolimán and San Pedro volcanoes.

-- Learn about traditional Maya culture while visiting the towns of Santiago Atitlan and San Juan, where you’ll stop by an artist’s home for a painting class.
+- Learn about traditional Maya culture while visiting the coastal town of San Juan, where you’ll stop by an artist’s home for a painting class.

 - Continue to Antigua, the first capital of Guatemala!
 While strolling cobble-stoned streets, notice the churches, plazas, parks and volcanoes of the area.

-- Tour small independent coffee plantations supported by As Green As It Gets (a nonprofit fair trade organization) where you’ll meet local families and work side-by-side the coffee farmers.
+- Tour an independent coffee plantation supported by De La Gente (a nonprofit fair trade organization) where you’ll meet local families and have lunch in the farmer's home.